razaborg/openair-docker/README.md

 ### Next steps

 + Use an external freeDiameter container for the MME/HSS
-+ Use and external mysql container for the HSS
 + Make a SP_GW container

 ### Warning : docker for Mac users (windows users might be concerned too)